guillaumecatel/boilerplate-wip/apps/astro-website/README.md

 ### Environment Variables

-You can configure the production server via environment variables or modify `server.ts`:
+You can configure the production server via environment variables or modify `server.mjs`:

 ```bash
 # Example: Custom port